olin/ahs-capstone-exhibit/_projects/criticality.md

 There is also a motivational element here that involves my own deeply-held beliefs about education.
 As mentioned earlier, at some point I sensed a growing cohort of students who defined Olin education as a dichotomy of "traditional/project-based"--and who felt that Olin’s education should shift toward being more "traditional" and like an engineering education at another university.
 This sense came from a number of conversations with other students, as well as from faculty discussing feedback they'd received in their classes.
 I don’t unilaterally support things that are “experimental” or “project-based” by virtue of that nature alone, but I care about Olin trying new things and building its own unique model of education, so I found myself taking the side of “experimental” classes, even if I necessarily didn't support them.
 Herein lies the problem with using these terms to talk about Olin’s education; they are inadequate at describing the variety of pedagogies and educational settings that exist.
 QEA is a classic example of this.
 It's a lightning rod for people’s strong (and generally critical) opinions about project-based learning.
 Yet, I found that people would consider their issues with the course as an indictment of project-based learning, which they aren’t--QEA is one particular instance of a type of course that, by some definitions, isn’t even project-based.

+Stevens suggests that a complete critical analysis of something must also be a self-examination on the part of the analyst.
+As such it is important for me, as someone attempting to study Olin, to consider my own positionality—the various identities I inhabit in Olin contexts, and consequently in my analysis.

 My identities at Olin are an accumulation of the various experiences and roles I’ve inhabited over the course of my Olin career.
 This project, and the work I did for it, is a reflection of these identities.
 One aspect of my identity particularly relevant to this project is my view of education; indeed, <b class="Page__comment-link" id="comment-link-4">much of the motivation behind pursuing the original direction of this project was in response to what I perceived as a disconnect</b> between parties during educational conversations I’d witnessed in classes and informal settings.
 Yet the fact that this pattern stood out to me is based on particular <b class="Page__comment-link" id="comment-link-5">experiences:</b> doing education research, in which I deeply analyzed people’s self-narratives about education; research meetings where we often discussed how people talk about education; <b class="Page__comment-link" id="comment-link-6">readings for research and various classes, like the aforementioned Freire, that gave me language for understanding educational discourse.</b>